FROST: a momentum-conserving CUDA implementation of a hierarchical fourth-order forward symplectic integrator: Forward symplectic integrators

-if the individual drift $e^{\epsilon \op{T}}$ and kick operators $e^{\epsilon \op{U}}$ can be exactly computed.
+can be exactly computed.
 The set of coefficients $\{t_\mathrm{i},u_\mathrm{i}\}$ define the symplectic integrator (e.g. \citealt{Ruth1983, Hairer2006}).
 A symplectic integrator of any even order exists for every separable Hamiltonian $H=T+U$ and it is possible to find the integrator coefficients $\{t_\mathrm{i},u_\mathrm{i}\}$ efficiently \citep{Yoshida1990,Yoshida1993}.

 The integrator coefficients are obtained by using the so-called Campbell-Baker-Hausdorff (hereafter CBH) formula \citep{Campbell1896,Campbell1897,Baker1902,Baker1905,Hausdorff1906}.
 The CBH formula formally solves the operator $\op{Z}$ from the equation